LazaUK/ORAS-OCIArtifact-CLI/README.md

 ```

 ## Step 3: Deploy a Web site
-1. Launch a container by pulling the latest version of Docker image from GHCR:
+1. Launch a container by pulling the latest version of the Docker image from GHCR:
 ``` PowerShell
 docker run -d --name DemoSite -p 8080:80 ghcr.io/%GHCR_USER%/%GHCR_REPO%:latest
 ```
-2. Test Web site by opening http://localhost:8080 locally.
+2. Test Web site by opening [this URL](http://localhost:8080) locally.
 ![Screenshot_of_Website](images/GHCR_tarball.gif)